-A smart home consists of all sorts of exciting gadgets from app-controlled lighting and heating to robotic vacuum cleaners.
-Smart home cameras will not only keep an eye on your house while you aren't home, but you can use your smartphone to check in on things, as well as get notifications when something isn't quite how it should be.
+A key part of that can be played by smart cameras, not only to keep an eye on your house while you aren't home, but to let you use a smartphone to check in on things, as well as get notifications when something isn't quite how it should be.

 Whether you are after a nice and simple model to watch the cat or dog while you are at work, or you want something a little more substantial, such as one with a siren or one that can sing a lullaby, here are the best indoor smart cameras available.

 Nest Cam IQ

 The Nest Cam IQ is the smarter of the two indoor cameras offered by Nest, with the other cheaper model being the Nest Cam Indoor.
 Featuring a similar design to the Nest Cam Outdoor with a white polycarbonate body, the Nest Cam IQ has a main body on a hinge that connects it to a stem hiding the cables and a base with a USB Type-C connector.

 It is one of the more expensive cameras on this list but thanks to its 4K HDR sensor, it will offer a close up tracking view of a person or persons and it is able to distinguish between a person and a thing.
 It also has Google Assistant built in so you can ask it to turn up your Nest Thermostat or find out how old George Clooney is.